 Think outside of the box, and find an experience that will truly add value to your employees’ lives and career goals, just as their success has added value to your business.

 This awkward scenario is likely a familiar one; some members of your team have performed exceptionally, but others haven’t.
 What do you do?
 Do you all still celebrate as a team?
 Or do you only reward the employees who have done well.

 The question is best answered by considering your company culture.
-Are you individually focussed, or are you a team led organisation?
+Are you individually focused, or are you a team-led organisation?
 If you're individually focussed, take the top performing employees out for a champion's lunch or provide them with recognition awards - and leave the lower performing ones at the office.
-But if you're team led, take everyone out for a shared reward.
+But if you're team-led, take everyone out for a shared reward.
 But if you're team-led, take everyone out for a shared reward.
 Consider employee appreciation day ideas like team building activities, free food, or a day off.